ekodidik/ojs2-ici-export-plugin/README.md

 # Troubleshooting

-Please create an issue if you find a bug in installing or generating XML file.
+Please create an issue if you find a bug in installing, generating, and importing the XML file.
+Send the issue to didik@live.undip.ac.id.
 To remove the plugin, you can delete folder "copernicus" in OJS_DIR/plugins/importexport/

+# Upgrade
+This plugin has not supported upgrading yet.
+Please ensure you have the new installation file.
+Follow these steps to upgrade the plugin:
+1. Remove the old plugin
+2. Reinstall the new one

 # Credits